mikebski/logstash-filter-datepart/README.md

 ### Installation

-To manually install the plugin, download the gem and run:
+To manually install the plugin, download the gem from https://rubygems.org/gems/logstash-filter-dateparts and run:

 `bin/plugin install --no-verify logstash-filter-dateparts-1.0.0.gem`